cys9772/election-blog4/content/post/2024-09-15-blog-post-2/index.md

 ## 3 GDP + DPI Model    0.193        0.0922   120.
 123.
 ```

-At first glance, we can see that the the addition of DPI to GDP does not greatly increase the R-squared value (increased from 0.1881 to 0.1930), which is possibly due to **multi-co linearity**, in which GDP and DPI are both highly related to one another and can be seen as redundant.
+At first glance, we can see that the the addition of DPI to GDP does not greatly increase the R-squared value (**increased from 0.1881 to 0.193**0), which is possibly due to **multi-co linearity**, in which GDP and DPI are both highly related to one another and can be seen as redundant.
 However, when DPI was used on its own, we see a sharp drop in the R-squared value, indicating that DPI does not provide a strong explanation for voter behavior and election outcomes.
 Of course, we have to keep in mind that this is **with the 2020 data point included**, which we've already observed to have weakening impact on our models from before.

 Now that we have 3 models, we can predict the vote share for 2024 and compare them side-by-side: